Kevin Schwantz: Career

 Schwantz culminated his career in 1993 by winning his only 500cc World Championship.
 After suffering through a crash-infested 1994 season, the injuries he had incurred over the years began to take their toll on him, as did the career ending injuries suffered by his rival Rainey, at the 1993 Italian Grand Prix that left him paralyzed from the chest down.
 Early in the 1995 season, after a conversation with Rainey, Schwantz decided to retire from motorcycle competition.
 Schwantz had accumulated 25 Grands Prix wins during his career, one more than his great rival, Wayne Rainey.
 This made him the second most successful American roadracer behind Eddie Lawson.
 In a display of respect, the FIM retired his racing number (34) as a testament to his popularity.

 In the late 1990s, Schwantz ran a couple of seasons of the Australian NASCAR Championship before returning home to the United States where he competed in the NASCAR Busch Series, running 18 races with two top tens, an ARCA Bondo/Mar-Hyde Series event, and touring car races.
 Schwantz was inducted into the AMA Motorcycle Hall of Fame in 1999.
 The FIM named him a Grand Prix "Legend" in 2000.

 Schwantz co-designed the Circuit of the Americas racetrack with Tavo Hellmund and German architect and circuit designer Hermann Tilke.

 Schwantz has operated a riding school since circa 2001 in Birmingham, Alabama.

 In 2005, Schwantz drove a superkart at Laguna Seca, which he felt "was a lot more fun than riding a bike around here".

 Other appearances

-In 2003, he was featured in the motorcycle racing documentary film Faster.
+In 2003, Schwantz was featured in the motorcycle racing documentary film Faster.

-In 2011, he rode Marco Simoncelli's bike in his honor in Valencia, Spain.
+In 2011, Schwantz rode Marco Simoncelli's bike in his honor in Valencia, Spain.

-In 2017, he made a guest appearance on Jay Leno's Garage (Season 3, Episode 10).
+In 2017, Schwantz made a guest appearance on Jay Leno's Garage (Season 3, Episode 10).

 Awards

-He was inducted into the Motorsports Hall of Fame of America in 2019.
+Schwantz was inducted into the Motorsports Hall of Fame of America in 2019.